godotengine/godot-website/collections/_article/godots-new-renderer-progress-report-3.md

 #### Better Upscaling

-Of course, an usual problem with doing glow this way is that you can see arctifacts related to linear interpolation (the glow is "blocky").
+Of course, an usual problem with doing glow this way is that you can see artifacts related to linear interpolation (the glow is "blocky").
 To avoid this, an optional bicubic upscaler is provided:

 ![](/storage/app/media/devlog/progress3/nrpr2.jpg)